-The Company has a high-quality, well-performing mortgage loan portfolio, with over 99% of all mortgage loans classified as performing at both March 31, 2020 and December 31, 2019.
+The Company has a high-quality, well-performing mortgage loan portfolio, with over 99% of all mortgage loans classified as performing at both June 30, 2020 and December 31, 2019.
 Delinquency is defined consistent with industry practice, when mortgage loans are past due as follows: commercial and residential mortgage loans - 60 days and agricultural mortgage loans - 90 days.
-To the extent a payment deferral is agreed to with a borrower, in response to the COVID-19 pandemic, the impacted loans will not be considered past due during the period of deferral.
+To the extent a payment deferral is agreed to with a borrower, in response to the COVID-19 pandemic, the past due status of the impacted loans is locked-in as of March 1, 2020, which reflects the date on which the COVID-19 pandemic began to affect the borrower's ability to make payments, as provided in the CARES Act.
+At June 30, 2020, 1% of the COVID-19 pandemic modified loans were classified as delinquent.